-1 We define frontier AI systems as highly capable AI systems, such as foundation models (Bommasani et al. 2021), that are pushing the boundaries of potentially dangerous state-of-the-art capabilities sufficient to pose significant societal-scale risks.
+1 We define frontier AI systems as the most capable AI systems, such as the foundation models (Bommasani et al. 2021) that are pushing the boundaries of state-of-the-art capabilities, including potentially dangerous capabilities sufficient to pose significant societal-scale risks.